 But if you happened to turn this on and didn’t pay attention to what you were doing (say turned it on to 50%) you’d see a 50% drop in reported traffic.

 If you’re testing your site in real-time, and happen to be one of the unreported 50%, you wouldn’t see yourself.

 If you are using a cookie plugin for EU Compliance, and you’re visiting your own site, make sure you’ve opted into tracking first before checking your Realtime report.

 That’s it!
 Now you know all the major reasons why the Real-Time reporting view might not be showing you in Google Analytics.

 Ready to learn about the Real-Time Reports in Google Analytics?
-Check out our guide: Beginner’s Guide to Real-Time Reports in Google Analytics (UA only) or Beginner’s Guide to Realtime Reports in GA4 (GA4 only).
+Check out our guide: Beginner’s Guide to Realtime Reports.